-The Adult Secondary Education (ASE) program provides a curriculum that enables adults to attain a high school diploma (HSD) or a high school equivalency (HSE) certificate.
-Subjects include mathematics, English language arts, history, science, government, and other courses required to complete the credits, or gain the knowledge necessary, to attain an HSD or pass an HSE test.
+The Adult Secondary Education (ASE) program provides a curriculum that enables adults to attain a high schooldiploma (HSD) or equivalency (HSE) certificate.
+Subjects include mathematics, English language arts, history, science, government, and other courses required to complete the credits or gain the knowledge necessary to attain a HSD or pass an HSE test.
 The ASE program is conducted within flexible time frames.
-It provides knowledge and skills necessary for adults to gain self-sufficiency, and employment, and to be able to transition into advanced postsecondary and career programs.
+It provides knowledge and skills necessary for adults to gain selfsufficiency, employment, and to be able to transition into advanced postsecondary and career programs.